Skip to content

 The final attempt will be made 7 days after the initial attempt.

-Possible issues with sending notifications:
+Possible issues in sending notifications:

 • If the response from your callback endpoint has a status code other than 2xx.